Matt-Yeldalo/notes/README.md

 #### Things to keep in mind

 1. Is Ruby the right tool to solve my problem?

-Ruby is a general purpose p;rogramming languagfe, but that doensn't mean you should use it to solve all your problems.
+    Ruby is a general purpose programming language, but that doesn't mean you should use it to solve all your problems.

     Ruby is NOT good at big data processing.
     Big data needs big memory: we want to avoid big memory.

 2. How much memory will my code use?
     Less memory used = less work Ruby GC has to do = improved performance.
     Example: line-by-line data processing and in-place string manipulations.

 3. What is the raw performance of this code? least important question, and should be left for the end.
     Involves analysing the algorithmic complexity.